 - Theology and Religious Practices

-The MTS degree requires at least 72 quarter credits.
+A two-year program, the MTS degree requires at least 72 quarter credits.
 Students must meet the requirements as specified in the Master’s Student Handbook of their year of matriculation.

 - MTS Colloquium (4 credits)